 The cost to a Holder of Class A Shares acquired pursuant to this Offering will equal the purchase price of the Class A Shares plus the amount of any other reasonable costs incurred in connection therewith.
-This cost will be averaged with the cost of all other Class A Shares held by the Holder to determine the adjusted cost base of each Class A Share.
+Subject to some exceptions, this cost will be averaged with the cost of all other Class A Shares held by the Holder to determine the adjusted cost base of each Class A Share.